aniketkumavat/python-flask-app/README.md

 ---

 ## Notes
-- Ensure Docker, Jenkins, and Python are correctly installed on the AWS server.
+- Ensure Docker, Jenkins, and Python are correctly installed on the AWS server
 - Use the custom port as defined in `Jenkinsfile` (`CUSTOM_PORT` environment variable).
 - Clean up Docker images regularly to free up disk space.